mikkelertbjerg/Exam_notes/Basic_AI_Questions.md

 In the end it depends on the dataset and the purpose of the model.

-mode importation means that we take the most frequent catagory value and replace the null with that.
+Mode imputation means that we take the most frequent catagory value and replace the null with that.

 ## If there are too many features of objects availablehow would you decide which are more valuable than others.
 [30]